ashleydavis/simple-azure-deployment-test/README.md

 ## Create an empty Azure Web App

-This assume you are using the new Azure portal.
+This assumes that you are using the new Azure portal.

 - Logged into the Azure portal and go to the main page.
 - Click *New*.